mondalganesh/HashnodeBlogsRepo/clxjvwwf6000309mgeoki62t6.md

 In the upcoming blogs,

-* We will disscuss more on impact of Git on an Open source projects.
+* We will disscuss more on "impact of Git on an Open source projects".

-* Why students should adobt this tool early from college days.
+* Why students should adopt this tool early from college days?

-* How a Git can be useful in crowd sourcing.
+* How a Git can be useful in crowd sourcing?

-* We will start an opensource mini project for all students to contribute.
+* We will start an open-source mini project for all students to contribute.

 * and much more to explore...